 When I was inducted in the Caretaker Cabinet, I knew it was time to walk-the-talk and establish the ministry I had been campaigning for.
 This was a difficult task, as there was a risk that it would be perceived as being opposed to the spirit of the popular 18th Amendment.
 I navigated a very difficult terrain to reestablish the ministry because I believed it was the right thing to do and because I feel that the job of the leader is precisely to get things done in a difficult situation.

 The ministry’s creation was visibly successful.
 What stayed in the background was the multi-pronged coordinated effort I had to put behind the scene to enable its creation, garnering support from different levels, communicating with stakeholders, particularly the media and international community beforehand, and then navigating logistic details, after its creation to ensure transfer of assets and salaries so that the credibility of the initiative wouldn’t be in jeopardy due to mundane glitches.
 After its creation, I was deeply humbled by the congratulatory messages we received the day after from all over the world, including the head of WHO.

-The future of health and healthcare is being shaped by many transformative forces.
-With billions of people connected with mobile devices, the combination of processing power, knowledge access and data portability can transform individual behaviors and disease management.
+Dr. Sania Nishtar: The future of health and healthcare is being shaped by many transformative forces.
+With billions of people connected with mobile devices, the combination of processing power, knowledge access and data portability can transform individual behaviours and disease management.